YatongChen/decoupled_smoothing_on_graphs/README.md

    * /decouple_smoothing(compared with other methods) - includes all relevant code that compare decoupled smoothing with the other methods - including one hop majority vote, hard smoothing (ZGL) and two hop majority vote (Section 6.2, Figure 3)
    * /hard_smoothing_regularization - includes all relevant code that related to iterative hard smoothing and regularization (Section 6.3.1, Figure 4)
    * /decoupled_smoothing_regularization - includes all relevant code that related to iterative decoupled smoothing and regularization (Section 6.3.2, Figure 5)
-   * functions/ - all helper functions that are required by the main codes.
+   * functions/ - all helper functions that are required by the main code.

 All random number generators used in the analysis have been seeded deterministically to produce persistent cross-validation folds and thereby consistent results when re-running the analysis.
 The code for generating random graphs (sampled from the overdispersed stochastic block model) is not deterministically seeded.